convenient/hyper-dimensional-mazes/README.md

 All mazes render with a text CLI output highlighting the start node, the end node, and the path required to navigate between them.

-2D and 3D mazes can have their graphs rendered using OpenGl.
+2D and 3D mazes can have their graphs rendered using OpenGL.
 3D mazes render like a stacked 2D maze, however it's difficult to see the solution happening "inside" the maze so only the 3D solution is included in this document.

-There was a brief attempt to render a 4 dimensional maze by cycling through slices of it in 3 dimensions, however what appeared onscreen didn't make much sense.
+There was a brief attempt to render a 4-dimensional maze by cycling through slices of it in 3 dimensions, however what appeared onscreen didn't make much sense.
 This is expected unless you slip LSD in your tea.

 # Algorithm Implementations